-Many of my coaching clients first sought me out because they were struggling with career change.
-They knew something was missing, but had no idea what to do about it.
+Many of my coaching clients first sought me out because they were struggling with a career change.
+They knew something was missing but had no idea what to do about it.

 I’ll never forget one client who struggled to articulate his goals in our first session.

 He got frustrated and burst out with, “I don’t know!
 I haven’t had time for introspection in years!”
 Understandable.
 He had a big job, a big house full of kids, and lots of other responsibilities.